pschaus/book_lepl1402/source/part5.rst

 In such a sequence, the first thread would overwrite the change made by the second thread to ``counter``: There is an interference between the two threads!
 Race conditions depend on the way the instructions are dispatched and ordered between the different CPU cores.

 Fortunately, operating systems and thread libraries offer primitives to prevent such race conditions to occur.
 The idea is to define so-called **critical sections** in the source code, in which at most one thread can be present at any time.
-In our example, method ``incrementCounter()`` should correspond to a critical section: In our example, thread 1 should have waited for thread 2 to write its result to the shared variable before starting its computation.
+In our example, method ``incrementCounter()`` should correspond to a critical section: Thread 1 should have waited for thread 2 to write its result to the shared variable before starting its computation.

 In Java, critical sections can be defined by adding the ``synchronized`` keyword to the methods associated with a shared object.
-In our example, one could simply replace:
+Our example can be made correct simply by replacing:

 ..  code-block:: java